PySymGym/PySymGym/README.md

 **Or** [integrate](https://docs.astral.sh/ruff/integrations/#vs-code-official) it with your favorite code editor (for example, [VSCode](https://marketplace.visualstudio.com/items?itemName=charliermarsh.ruff))

 ## Results
-_Comparison of selector based on our model (AI) with the best selector of V#.
-All except coverage provided for methods with equal coverage._
+_Comparison of the selector based on our model (AI) with the best selector of V#.
+All metrics except coverage provided for methods with equal coverage._
 <div align="center">
   <img src="./resources/coverage.svg" width="46.11%"> <img src="./resources/tests_eq_coverage.svg" width="46%">
 </div>